If you are preparing and selling food to the public you will require a registration certificate.

 Depending on what food you make you will need to either operate under a template Food Control Plan or National Programme.
 Use the Ministry of Primary Industries tool, Where Do I Fit? to work out where your food activity or business fits within the new Food Act rules.
 For more information about the template Food Control Plans or National Programmes you can either view the Food Act 2014 or visit the Ministry of Primary Industries Website.

-Whether you are operating under an Food Control Plan or National Programme you will need to complete an application form.
+Whether you are operating under an Food Control Plan or National Programme you will need to complete an application form and Scope of Operations.

 With your application you must include: